 In 1643, Gorton and 11 others bought a piece of land from the Indians in what was known as Shawomet, south of Providence.
-Other local colonists were outraged by Gorton’s shenanigans and they asked Massachusetts for assistance in ridding them of the pest who had arrived via Boston.
-Massachusetts declined, however, citing a lack of jurisdiction.
+But then two Indian sachems complained to Massachusetts that he’d swindled them of their land.

 The order to arrest Gorton was rescinded when he produced the letter from the Earl of Warwick – who was the colonial administrator for the Crown – and Gorton was allowed safe passage to Shawomet (though he remained banished from Massachusetts).
 His fellow townsmen – now outnumbering his adversaries – immediately elected Gorton as one of their leaders.

-By 1771, all but one Gortonite had died or drifted away and Gorton’s sect disappeared altogether.
+By 1771, all but one Gortonite had died or drifted away, and Gorton’s sect disappeared altogether.